AdnanMuhib/VideosAnnotator/README.md

 Followings are current features:

 ## Generating Video Clips
-- Generate Clips from the Videos Folder
+- Generate Clips from the provided Videos Folder
 - Generate Clips from Single Video input
 - Specify Duration for Each Video Clip
 - Automatic Data Folder Creation